 “Ok, well I’m not looking for a relationship,” or “That’s cool, I understand, but I don’t want to be tied down,” or even worse, he would never call her again like she had the plague.
 As she thought about these scenarios her negative inner-voice said,

 You’ll never meet a decent guy.
 The only thing they want from you is sex.
 Nothing more.
 You’ll always be alone.
 But this time she wouldn’t go there.
 She was determined to change her negative thought patterns, so she took a deep breath, pursed her lips and blew out the scary thoughts.
 She smiled and told herself, I am worth something.
 I am creative, funny, and strong.
 I don’t have to sleep with him to prove it.
 If he doesn’t want to get to know me, then good riddance.
 He’s not taking a piece of me with him.

 Her smile deepened and strength filled her body.
 When the moment came, her heart hammered, her hands shook, and her mouth dried, she said,

 “No, I’m not really interested in “hooking up” with someone I hardly know.”

 “Yeah, I get it.
 So let’s get together.
 When is your next day off?”

 She didn’t yet know how it might work out.
-Maybe he’s just another jerk who was counting on second date sex, but it didn’t matter.
+Maybe he’s just another jerk who was counting on second date sex, or maybe he would gohst her.
 She felt strong and empowered.
 She would go forward and see what could happen.
 For now, she had triumphed over the fear of the future, fear of rejection, and fear of unworthiness.
 She had squashed her negative inner-voice.
 That she thought, was a pretty good start.